 - Powerful development of students' grant and scholarly writing, and ample opportunities and funding to present at major conferences

-- Graduates eligible for loan forgiveness programs if they pursue full-time careers in academia
+- Loan forgiveness programs if pursuing full-time careers in academia

-- Deadline: December 15 (for entry the following fall)
+- Deadline to apply: December 15 (for entry the following fall)

 The PhD program prepares students for careers as scholars, nurse scientists and academics and to contribute to nursing science, knowledge, theory and practice through systematic inquiry.
 By graduation, PhD students will:

 - demonstrate advanced knowledge of nursing, related sciences and humanities, and methods of inquiry